wuerthcs/vue-virtual-stream/README.md

 This Vue component can be used to build large lists of virtual components without a limited amount of items (For example chats, comment sections, streams, etc.).
 It's not optimized for fetched data yet but will be optimized in the future.

-**IMPORTANT NOTE**<br />
-This package is not final yet and still in development.
-There can be strange behaviour while scrolling or recalculation of heights.
-Please create issues whenever you encounter a problem.

 This repository contains

 1. The source files for the Vue component